 Many ultra-high-net-worth families have heard of the benefits of establishing a private trust company to serve as trustee of their trusts.
 (We prefer “private family trust company” or “PFTC”) .
 However, they might not understand the nuanced best practices on forming a PFTC.
 This blog explores some of the legal and structural issues that families should consider.
+For an overview of the benefits of the private family trust company please read here.

-Where Should the PFTC Be Located?
+Where Should the Private Trust Company Be Located?

 Wyoming is a uniquely attractive jurisdiction for a private family trust company.
 To start with, it is one of only a few states to offer unregulated private family trust companies.
 As a result, the cost of starting and maintaining a PFTC in Wyoming are relatively low, since there is little regulatory oversight and no minimum capitalization requirements.
 Further, the “Cowboy State” has a number of progressive trust laws.
 These include staunch asset protection statutes, a practically abolished rule against perpetuities, and decanting statutes.